MQuy/es6-css-loader/README.md

 ```

+✍️ Why not `css-loader`? `css-loader` is usually used along with `style-loader` or `mini-css-extract-plugin`, therefore, supporting for a first [pitching loader](https://github.com/webpack/webpack.js.org/blob/master/src/content/api/loaders.md#pitching-loader) is what we need.

-✍️ Note: According to this [webpack issue](https://github.com/webpack-contrib/css-loader/issues/612), webpack team will support es6 import/export by default in the upcomming release, but I don't think it will be soon, therefore, this plugin is the hacky solution (super ugly) and it might potentially break something in your codebase, therefore, **using it with caution**.
+✍️ According to this [webpack issue](https://github.com/webpack-contrib/css-loader/issues/612), webpack team will support es6 import/export by default in the upcomming release, but I don't think it will be soon, therefore, this plugin is the hacky solution (super ugly) and it might potentially break something in your codebase, therefore, **using it with caution**.